 Threat intelligence integration

 ASM and threat intelligence can work together to provide a more comprehensive view of potential threats to a business.
 While ASM focuses on identifying vulnerabilities and exposures within an organization’s public-facing digital assets, threat intelligence informs an organization on the cybercriminals out there that might be looking to exploit those vulnerabilities – further helping them to prioritize their security based on the most likely threats.
-By integrating EASM tools and threat intelligence, businesses can get a complete view of their threat landscape, ultimately expanding their defensive radar and gaining visibility of potential attacks earlier.
+By integrating Extended Attack Surface Management(EASM) tools and threat intelligence, businesses can get a complete view of their own unique threat landscape, ultimately expanding their defensive radar and gaining the opportunity to disrupt threats before attacks are launched.

-When choosing the right ASM tool, not only do businesses need to consider the functionalities of the tool, they also need to make sure the tool fits with the way their business works.
-When considering an ASM tool, organizations should consider:
+When choosing the right ASM tool, not only do businesses need to consider the functionalities of the tool, they also need to make sure it fits with the way their business works.
+When evaluating ASM offerings, organizations should consider:

 Scalability